mckern/portland/README.md

   - If you are planning to take the bus, this is a good [beginners guide](http://www.portlandmercury.com/portland/youre-riding-the-bus-wrong/Content?oid=16545882)
  * Cabs have to dispatched, you can't hail them.
 The exception is for taxi stands (Amtrak Station, Airport, in front of Hotels).
 [Radio Cab](http://www.radiocab.net) is a standby.
 Use [Curb](https://gocurb.com) to handle payments and dispatch from your phone.
  * We have Lyft and that other company also
  * Those orange bikes you see around town are available on-demand through the [BikeTown program](https://www.biketownpdx.com).
-You'll have to register but the experience is supposed to be pretty painless overall (helmets are not provide).
-Per their [User Agreement](https://www.biketownpdx.com/rental-agreement) [email their legal team](mailto:legal@motivateco.com) with subject header "ARBITRATION AND CLASS ACTION WAIVER OPT-OUT" if you don't want to be bound to their arbitration rules.
+You'll have to register but the experience is supposed to be pretty painless overall (helmets are not provided).
+Per their [User Agreement](https://www.biketownpdx.com/rental-agreement) - [email their legal team](mailto:legal@motivateco.com) with subject header "ARBITRATION AND CLASS ACTION WAIVER OPT-OUT" if you don't want to be bound to their arbitration rules.
  * There are Five Quadrants: Burnside divides North/South, Willamette and I-5 East/West.
 Our magical fifth quadrant is North Portland, which is North of the Willamete and West of I-5, but NE was already taken.
  * Couch is pronounced "cooch" and Oregon is "orygun"
  * In parts of town, streets running East/West are in alphabetical order.
 North/South Streets are numbered.
 It's easy to get around.